qiime2/cancer-microbiome-intervention-tutorial/README.md

       conda activate 2022-faes-jb
       ```

-1. Obtain JupyterBook content by cloning this repository and changing into the
+1. Obtain Jupyter Book content by cloning this repository and changing into the
    new directory that is created:
    ```{code-block}
    git clone git@github.com:gregcaporaso/2022.1-faes-tutorial.git